saveman71/saveman71/README.md

 ### About me

-I'm a French seasoned Full-stack Software Engineer (previously lead at @LaBelleAssiette), currently working as a freelance.
+I'm a French seasoned Full-stack Software Engineer (previously Lead at [@LaBelleAssiette](https://github.com/LaBelleAssiette)), currently working as a freelance.
 I work with companies to build great products with polished UX and a great sense of detail.

 Want to chat with me ?
 Shoot me an email!